SpiderLabs/OWASP-CRS-Documentation/metadata.rst

 OWASP CRS Metadata
 ==================

-OWASP CRS 3.x includes several peices of metadata within rules.
-Not every rule features all metadata but it is a continuing project where possible to update this information to the best possible leve.
-If you see a rule without a peice of metadata that you think is warrented please open either an issue request at https://github.com/SpiderLabs/owasp-modsecurity-crs/issues or a pull request.
+OWASP CRS 3.x includes several pieces of metadata within rules.
+Not every rule features all metadata but it is a continuing project where possible to update this information to the best possible level.
+If you see a rule without a piece of metadata that you think is warranted please open either an issue request at https://github.com/SpiderLabs/owasp-modsecurity-crs/issues or a pull request.

 Tags about standards
 --------------------

 We try our best to outline information about the vulnerability when each rule triggers.
-To that end we include metadata about where that vulnerability type can be found in varoious standards.
+To that end we include metadata about where that vulnerability type can be found in various standards.
 These tags are currently prefixed with the standard type and will be capitalized.
 They will NOT start with OWASP_CRS.
 They consist of a the standard and then a slash to indicate the start of the data.
 The following standards are supported:

 * WASCTC
 * OWASP_TOP_10